 He started his career with PricewaterhouseCoopers in Kuala Lumpur in 1980 before moving on to the commercial sector.
 Through his involvement as senior management personnel with various companies in Malaysia, Dato' Lim has extensive exposure and experience in diverse industries such as manufacturing, trading, property development, leisure and entertainment and food services.
-(53 years of age - Malaysian) Managing Director

-Dato' Lim sits on the board of Widetech (Malaysia) Berhad and Golden Agro Plantation (Mukah) Berhad (formerly known as Sun White Resources Sdn Bhd).
+Dato' Lim sits on the board of Widetech (Malaysia) Berhad and Golden Agro Plantation (Mukah) Berhad.
 He has no family relationship with any Director and/or major shareholder of the Company, has no conflict of interest with the Company and has had no conviction for offences within the past 10 years other than traffic offences, if any.

-As at 30 April 2013, Dato' Lim has direct shareholdings of 87,750,000 ordinary shares of RM0.15 each in the Company.
-He attended all the five (5) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2012.
+As at 30 April 2014, Dato' Lim has direct shareholdings of 87,750,000 ordinary shares of RM0.15 each in the Company.
+He attended four (4) Board of Directors' Meetings of the Company held during the financial year ended 31 December 2013.